r-dube/pickingflowers/lithuania.md

 \[10\]: How Can the Baltic States Support 5G Security through Transatlantic Cooperation?
 Agne Rakstyte.
 CEPA (Center for European Policy Analysis).
 August 26, 2021.

-\[11\]: Huawei says it would never hand data to China’s government.
-Experts say it wouldn’t have a choice.
+\[11\]: Huawei says it would never hand data to China's government.
+Experts say it wouldn't have a choice.
 Arjun Kharpal.
 CNBC.
 March 5, 2019.